 Content may contain affiliate links.
 When you shop the links, I receive a small commission at no cost to you.
 Thank you for supporting my small business.

-Similarly to Agreeable Gray, Accessible Beige can be quite the chameleon.
-It can sometimes have a slight green undertone in some lights, but also tends to wash out beautifully in direct light.
+Similarly to SW Agreeable Gray, Accessible Beige can be quite the chameleon.
+It can sometimes have a slight green undertone in some lights, and lean pink in other lights.
+It also tends to wash out beautifully in direct light.
 Even though it’s technically greige, the warmth in this color is certainly more obvious than in a lot of the other greige paint colors.

 Wainscoting in cozy kitchen nook painted Sherwin Williams Accessible Beige with bench seating and chairs around a rounded wood table.